- COVIDCert NI – Easy Read Privacy Information

 The data we collect includes your personal details (or your children under 18 if you are applying on their behalf) and intended travel details if you are travelling abroad.

 If you use the COVID Certification Service and app to get a certificate for travel for yourself or your dependents under the age of 18, you will be asked to provide only the information we need to arrange that certificate(s) for the desired date of travel.
-People aged 16 and over may apply for a certificate if they satisfy the NIDirect identity/account requirements.
-Under-16s can download the CCS app and request their Covid Certification, this will only be stored on their mobile phone, this is done by scanning the QR code available from their parents account.
+People aged 16 and over may apply for a certificate themselves if they satisfy the NIDirect identity check requirements.
+Under-16s can also download the CCS app to store their Covid Certification on their mobile phone.
+They will need to download the app to their mobile phone, then scan the QR code available from their parents Covid Cert app.

 - Full Name